kuro68k/Superplay/KBUS.md

 | | |
 | ENTER_BOOTLOADER | 0x5B | Start bootloader (only on supported connections, e.g. USB) |

 Strings are in Unicode UTF16-LE format, the same as USB.
-While Unicode has some severe limitations, compatibility makes it easy to implement dual protocol devices.
+While Unicode has some severe limitations, USB compatibility makes it easy to implement dual protocol devices.
 To convert basic ISO 8859-1 / ASCII to UTF16-LE, just extend every byte to 16 bits and esure you have little-endian order.
 Strings do not need to be null terminated.
 Due to the packet length limit, the maximum string length is 31 characters.

 Report packets must contain at least two data bytes, but can be up to 63 bytes.
 Currently only the following bytes are defined: